-What is a Ragdoll Cat?
+What Is a Ragdoll Cat?

-A mitted Ragdoll has white-gloved paws, while a bicolor Ragdoll has its face covered by a white mask in the shape of an inverted "V." The bicolor also has its legs, chest, stomach and ruff -- a collar of fur around the neck -- all covered in white.
+A mitted Ragdoll has white-gloved paws, while a bicolor Ragdoll has its face covered by a white mask in the shape of an inverted "V." The bicolor also has its legs, chest, stomach and ruff—a collar of fur around the neck—all covered in white.

 Personality and Temperament

-The Ragamuffin cat has one of the best manners (and softest voices) in the cat kingdom.
+The Ragdoll cat has one of the best manners (and softest voices) in the cat kingdom.
 It is polite, docile and sweet-tempered, and not the type to pester you for attention.
 The Ragdoll can also be playful, but is not always active.
 Easily trainable, this cat will lie limp like a rag doll, hence its name.
 Most importantly, it is an affectionate cat that will get along well with children or other pets, making it an excellent companion for the whole family.

 History and Background

 The history of the Ragdoll breed is marred with controversy and outlandish stories.
 One such story claims a female cat was made part of a secret government experiment and genetically changed.
-Afterwards, the cat was allegedly able to produce these wonderful looking creatures with Ragdoll characteristics.
+Afterward, the cat was allegedly able to produce these wonderful looking creatures with Ragdoll characteristics.
 Outlandish stories aside, the breed is commonly attributed to Ann Baker, a Persian cat breeder in California, and her cat Josephine, a semi-feral longhaired white female of Persian/Angora origin.

 The Ragdolls of America Group (RAG) -- a group formed to gain acceptance for the Ragdoll in the Cat Fanciers' Association (CFA) -- claims that Josephine lived on the property of a Mrs. Pennels in Riverside, California.
 According to RAG, Baker accidentally ran over Josephine with her car in the early 1960s.
 After the cat recovered, it was crossed with a feral black and white-mitted, long-haired tom.
 The union produced a solid black male kitten, named Daddy Warbucks, and a seal pointed bicolor female, named Fugianna.
 Tiki, a seal point female, and Buckwheat, a black and white mitted male, were both born in the next liter.